citypay/citypay-paylink-woo-commerce/readme.md

 the checkout tab.
 If installed correctly, you should see CityPay as a link under the Checkout Options.

-The merchant account, the licence key, the transaction currency and other information relating to the processing of transactions through the CityPay Paylink hosted form payment gateway may be configured by selecting the plugin configuration form which is accessed indirectly through the
+The merchant account, the licence key and other information relating to the processing of transactions through the CityPay Paylink hosted form payment gateway may be configured by selecting the plugin configuration form which is accessed indirectly through the